LilyTronics/lily_py_unit_test/readme.md

 # Access the logger
 # Write a message to the internal buffer and it will also shown on the standard output
-ts.log.info('Log an info level message')
+ts.log.info("Log an info level message")

-print('This mesage will be written to the logger')
+print("This mesage will be written to the logger")

 # Get a reference to the list with messages
 messages = ts.log.get_log_messages()